misiektoja/instagram_monitor/docs/usage.md

 Only a complete list download can replace this baseline.
 A configured maximum, stop request or interrupted download leaves the last complete file unchanged so a partial result cannot appear as a large follower or following removal.

+A download that finishes but comes back short of the count Instagram reports is also refused when it would shrink the saved list.
+Both the count and the saved file say those accounts are still there, so the likely explanation is a list that stopped early rather than people who left.
+The tool says which counts it compared and keeps the saved file.
+When people really do unfollow, the reported count drops with them and the smaller list is saved as usual.

 When the tool downloads follower or following lists, a terminal progress bar shows request counts, elapsed time and estimated time remaining.
 Intermediate progress is not written to the log.
 The final result is.

 With several targets, only one progress bar is drawn at a time because they share one terminal line.
 A target whose download starts while another bar is active fetches without a bar rather than waiting for it.
 The final result is logged either way.